 Usually, you would go with Yes.

-After a couple of seconds its done:
+After a couple of seconds it is done:

 To start your program without hitting the reset button, you can go to menu Target->Start Application or hit an F9 keyboard key.
-This is it for basic programming.
-Let us go quickly through what else we can do with J-Flash ARM.
-Almost all fun can be reached within the Target menu:

 Here you can see a Test function where you can test programming and reading speed.
 Here are my test results: